fivetran/fivetran_sdk/development-guide.md

 ### Batch Files
 - Each batch file is limited in size to 100MB.
 - Number of records in each batch file can vary depending on row size.
-- We only support CSV file format.
+- We support CSV and PARQUET file format.

 #### CSV
-- Fivetran creates batch files using `com.fasterxml.jackson.dataformat.csv.CsvSchema`, which by default doesn't consider backslash '\' an escape character.
-If you are reading the batch file then make sure that you do not consider backslash '\' an escape character.
+- Fivetran creates batch files using `com.fasterxml.jackson.dataformat.csv.CsvSchema`, which by default doesn't consider backslash '\\' an escape character.
+If you are reading the batch file then make sure that you do not consider backslash '\\' an escape character.
 - BINARY data is written to batch files using base64 encoding.
 You need to decode it to get back the original byte array.

+#### PARQUET
+- Apache Avro schema is used to define the structure of the data in the batch files.
+When writing data, ensure that the schema is correctly defined and matches the data format to prevent issues during deserialization.
+- Parquet files are written using `AvroParquetWriter`.
+- BINARY data written is converted to byte array.
+Ensure that when reading from Parquet files, this byte array is properly handled and reconstructed as needed.

 ### RPC Calls
 #### CreateTable